-The drummer for the multiplatinum band Lifehouse spent years away from the Valley, living in Los Angeles, until last year when he returned to Gilbert after 20 years in Los Angeles.
+The drummer for the multiplatinum band Lifehouse spent years away from the East Valley, living in California, until recently when he returned to Gilbert after 20 years in Los Angeles.

-“It’s super awesome,” Woolstenhulme said via telephone from a tour stop in Chicago.
+“It’s super-awesome,” Woolstenhulme says during an interview at Coffee Rush in Gilbert.
 “I’m a fan.
 I literally live a mile from my high school.”

-Woolstenhulme and his bandmates—singer/guitarist Jason Wade and bassist/vocalist Bryce Soderberg—are coming to the Valley on Thursday, Sept.
-7, to play The Van Buren with Switchfoot.
-The tour supports “Lifehouse: Greatest Hits,” which hit stores July 14.
-The 18-track album includes a variety of hits, “You and Me,” “First Time,” “Halfway Gone,” “Hurricane” and “Hanging by a Moment,” which was the most played radio track of 2001.
-Since 2000, Lifehouse have released seven albums that have cumulatively sold 15 million around the world.
+The tour supports 2017’s “Lifehouse: Greatest Hits.”
+The 18-track album includes a variety of hits, “You and Me,” “First Time,” “Halfway Gone,” “Hurricane” and “Hanging by a Moment,” which was the most-played radio track of 2001.
+Since 2000, Lifehouse has released seven albums that have, together, sold 15 million units around the world.

 Woolstenhulme admitted he’s amazed at his band’s success.
 He loves to hear stories from fans about how Lifehouse’s songs have moved them, or that “You and Me” was their wedding song.